insanity54/nanowrimo2017_practice/storynotes.md

 * Kaito warns Tsubasa that Marth's situation needs to be resolved soon
 * Tsubasa sets up another trap, intentionally leaks info to Marth, hoping evil esper hears.
   * gives marth some freedom so marth will Astral project
+* Marth asks for a better room/bed because he may die in 2 weeks.
+  * [ ] Tsubasa says no, and that he shouldn’t give up and if he wins the competition he’ll get a better room *and* a special treat.
 * Marth does something stupid that attracts the Evil Esper (Nishi Hotaru)
 * Evil Esper (EE) (Nishi Hotaru) reveals self to Marth, along with their team of Espers & their scheme
   * One EE uses a difficult projection every day, storing it’s effect in a deck of place cards.